Lee Freedman: Setbacks and resurgence

 The Encosta De Lago affair happened to coincide with a decline in the stable's fortunes, although the main reason is more likely the unsuccessful move to Caulfield Racecourse, from Flemington.
-Between the 1997–98 and 2002–2003 seasons, Freedman trained only fifteen Group One winners.
-Although by many measures this would be regarded as successful, it was an extremely poor run compared with mid-1990s, where in 1995–96 alone Freedman trained 13 Group One winners.
+Between the 1997–98 and 2002–03 seasons, Freedman trained only fifteen Group One winners.
+Although by many measures this would be regarded as successful, it was an extremely poor run compared with mid-1990s, where in 1995–96 alone, Freedman trained 13 Group One winners.

 After the 2000 Melbourne Cup Carnival, during which the stable won only one listed race, Freedman decided to radically change his training set-up.
 Lee's brother Richard purchased a large piece of land, near Rye, on Victoria's Mornington Peninsula.
-This was named Markdel, after Freedman's intellectually disabled older brother Mark, and mother Del.
-It is a state of the art private training facility, which is believed to be largely responsible for his recent resurgence.
+This was named Markdel, after Freedman's older brother Mark, and mother Del.
+It is a state-of-the-art private training facility.

 This resurgence has been best symbolised by outstanding fillies Alinghi and Special Harmony, classy stayer Mummify, and champion mare Makybe Diva.
 In 2003 Lee Freedman joined the ranks of Australia's all-time greats when he was inducted into the Australian Racing Hall of Fame.

 Mummify was one Freedman's favourite horses.
 Unfashionably bred, he managed to win a South Australian Derby as a three-year-old, but his effort to win the Caulfield Cup in 2003, leading all the way, was by far his greatest.
 Mummify's other significant wins were in the 2004 Yalumba Stakes, and 2005 Singapore Airlines International Cup.
 Mummify was killed in the 2005 Caulfield Cup, when he broke a bone in his leg, and was euthanised.

 Freedman took over the training of Makybe Diva in 2004, after David Hall left to take up a position in Hong Kong.
 Freedman took an already Melbourne Cup winner and emerging superstar, winning a BMW, an Australian Cup and a Cox Plate with her.
 Freedman's greatest training achievement is winning the 2004 and 2005 Melbourne Cups with 'The Diva', taking her to a total of three wins in the Cup, which has never been done in more than 150 years of the race.
 Makybe Diva was retired after winning her third Melbourne Cup in November 2005.